 As the yield season is wrapping up and Oliver and his team get a bit of time to reflect, he said, "It's really fun to see these kids excited about Avon or torn between going somewhere else, and working to bring them to our school to be a part of something much greater than themselves, where through this experience, they will embark on a transformative experience and the benefits will last a lifetime."

 A successful yield season doesn't just happen; it takes the kind of true engagement, both in person and online, that Oliver shared as the keys to Avon Old Farms' success.
 This authentic connection can be built through inbound marketing, the concept of attracting and nurturing right-fit families at every stage of their admissions journey with information that adds value as they seek to learn more about your school, apply and ultimately, decide to enroll.

 Interested in learning more about inbound marketing for admissions and how to boost your enrollment with new tools?
-Then check out our upcoming webinar with Finalsite founder and CEO Jon Moser.
-You'll learn how to fill your funnel, measure your success, and more.
-Save your spot!
+Download our on-demand webinar hosted by Mia Major, our inbound marketing pro.
+You'll learn how to fill your funnel, measure your success, and more!

 ABOUT THE AUTHOR

 Hadley is Finalsite's Director of Communications and is a former independent school teacher, fundraiser and marketing director with a passion for cooking, travel, and spending time outdoors with her growing family.
 She founded the FinalsiteFM podcast network and enjoys meeting Finalsite clients from around the world.